torobucci/book-store-app/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [math-magicians](https://github.com/torobucci/math-magicians/issues).
+Feel free to check the [Book Store issues](https://github.com/torobucci/book-store-app/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>